 These degrees tend to be somewhat faster to earn than other types of master’s degrees in related subjects, such as a master’s in computer science.
 Many programs are also available online so you can learn around your other responsibilities.

-Openings for IT professions are slated to grow 15 percent between 2021 and 2031, according to the US Bureau of Labor Statistics [1].
-Beyond job demand, you may also find that IT roles earn a higher-than-average salary, and that graduating with a master’s degree in the subject can add to your earning power [1, 2].
+Openings for IT professions should grow faster than average between 2023 and 2033, according to the US Bureau of Labor Statistics [1].
+Beyond job demand, you may also find that IT roles earn a higher-than-average salary and that graduating with a master’s degree can add to your earning power [1, 2].

-In this article, we’ll go over what it takes to earn a master’s degree in IT, what you can do with it, and alternatives to bolster your education in the subject.
+Learn what it takes to earn a master’s degree in IT, what you can do with it, and alternatives to bolster your education.

 At the master’s level, you can find programs in information technology (IT), information systems, or information systems management.
 Despite the difference in names, these programs tend to cover a similar curriculum.

 The time it takes to earn your master’s in IT will depend on the school you attend.
-While a master’s degree traditionally takes around two years to earn when you’re able to go full-time, you may find more accelerated options for studying information technology.
-In fact, several online degree programs require 10 courses—or 30 credits total—which can take around 16 months to complete.
+While a master’s degree traditionally takes around two years to earn when you can go full-time, you may find more accelerated options for studying information technology.
+Several online degree programs require 10 courses—or 30 credits total—which can take around 16 months to complete.

-As of October 2021, the average cost of a master’s degree was $66,340, though each school is different [3].
-The total cost will often be determined by whether you attend a public or private institution.
+As of November 2024, the average cost of a master’s degree was $59,684, though each school is different [3].
+The total cost depends on whether you attend a public or private institution.

 Learn more: Do I Need an Information Technology Degree?
-4 Things to Consider
+What to Consider

 Many master’s programs in IT combine theoretical and practical learning so you understand how to implement the concepts you study.
 While each school’s requirements will differ, you can expect to take several computer science courses that focus on: